-√ D egree Component Co ompletion of the General Education Core (51 credits) Required in Gen-Ed: IS 202 Modern Secular-Christian Worldviews (3) OR BB 211 Christian Doctrine (3 Recommended in Gen-Ed: BL 101-102 are recommended in the Gen-Ed as prerequisites to ES courses; HS 101 and HS 102 are recommended in the Gen-Ed as prerequisites to IS 202; PY 201 or PY 202 is recommended in the Gen-Ed as prerequisite to PY 300/SC 414 Co ompletion of the General Education Competencies Co ompletion of the Integrated Outdoor Education Major Core (28 credits) Co ompletion of the Outdoor Ministry Major Core Courses (23 credits) Completion of OE 180 Discovery in the first year in OM major (1 credit doubles in Gen- Ed) Completion of an outdoor activity PE (210, 220, 230, 240, 260) in the first year in OM major Two credits count for the General Education PE requirements C ompletion of required electives to bring total up to 126 credits (~24 credits) ompletion of 33 credits at the 300-level or above ompletion of Outdoor Education Dept. Comprehensive Exit Exam (included in OE 49 , , , Co ompletion of 126 credit hours with a minimum GPA of 2.0 (two terms and 32 credit ho urs must be completed at Montreat College) OE 310 in the major can count toward the Gen-Ed oral expression competency. udents who double major in Outdoor Education and Outdoor Ministry can count their field experien ce (OE/OM 241) and internship (OE/OM 441) credits toward both majors. atad Outdoor Education Maior Core Courses (20 hours)
+√ Degree Component Completion of the General Education Core (51 credits) Required in Gen-Ed: IS 202 Modern Secular-Christian Worldviews (3) OR BB 211 Christian Doctrine (3) Recommended in Gen-Ed: BL 101-102 are recommended in the Gen-Ed as prerequisites to ES courses; HS 101 and HS 102 are recommended in the Gen-Ed as prerequisites to IS 202; PY 201 or PY 202 is recommended in the Gen-Ed as prerequisite to PY 300/SC 414 Completion of the General Education Competencies Completion of the Integrated Outdoor Education Major Core (28 credits) Completion of the Outdoor Ministry Major Core Courses (23 credits) Completion of OE 180 Discovery in the first year in OM major (1 credit doubles in Gen-Ed) Completion of an outdoor activity (OE 230, 231, 233, 235, 237, 238) in the first year in OM major Two credits count for the General Education PE requirements Completion of required electives to bring total up to 120 credits (~17 credits) Completion of required electives to bring total up to 120 credits (~17 credits) Completion of 33 credits at the 300-level or above Completion of 33 credits at the 300-level of above Completion of Outdoor Education Dept. Comprehensive Exit Exam (included in OE 491) Completion of 120 credit hours with a minimum GPA of 2.0 (two terms and 32 credit hours must be completed at Montreat College) OE gio in the major can count toward the Gen-Ed oral expression competency.
+E: Students who double major in Outdoor Education and Outdoor Ministry can count their field (experience (OE/OM 241) and internship (OE/OM 441) credits toward both majors.
+Inte egrated Outdoor Education Major Core Courses (28 hours) ES 201 Field Natural History I (2)